Parish British Values Statement

 Parish uses strategies within the National Curriculum and beyond to secure such outcomes for students.
 The examples that follow show some of the many ways we seek to embed British values.

-Processes of democracy are taught through action; all classes elect their own captains through a voting process, with candidates required to put forward a manifesto.
+Democracy is a vital part of the school’s day to day operations with pupils being able to voice their views and concerns through the school council.
+Pupils have the opportunity to elect their representatives and have first-hand experience of democracy; all classes elect their own captains through a voting process, with candidates required to put forward a manifesto.
 Class rules are debated and agreed upon within the principles of the whole school rules.
+The school also participates in the Trust wide initiative of promoting training for schools councils which has had its core the importance of democracy.
+Pupils are kept appraised of any significant operational changes at the academy and encouraged to express their views and participate in any discussion.
 The premises is used as a polling station for local national and European elections, and at that time the older pupils are taught about the electoral process.
 All Year 6 pupils have monitoring or captaincy, encouraging responsibility and respect.

 Rule of Law